aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

   * log users in
   * log them out
   * restrict access to certain routes based on whether someone is logged in

+There are a few pieces to solving this puzzle.
+We still need backend auth to protect our rails routes.
+But we also need to communicate our logged-in status to the frontend so that we render the correct components.
+To do this, we will have a SessionStore which keeps track of our current user.
+We'll also have an ErrorStore to keep track of any login errors.

+The SessionStore and ErrorStore will each need their own flux cycles.
+Then we'll ensure that our SessionStore receives the current user by attaching some current user info to the window.
+Before rendering any component, we'll use an onEnter callback on our `<Route/>`s to check if a user is logged in.

+**Read through the instructions for the entire phase before building anything.** This will give you the context to understand each individual step.

 ### 1. Build Your Backend.